Why City Holding (CHCO) is a Great Dividend Stock Right Now

 City Holding in Focus

-City Holding (CHCO) is headquartered in Charleston, and is in the Finance sector.
-The stock has seen a price change of 13.3% since the start of the year.
-The bank holding company for City National Bank of West Virginia is currently shelling out a dividend of $0.53 per share, with a dividend yield of 2.77%.
-This compares to the Banks - Southeast industry's yield of 1.58% and the S&P 500's yield of 1.94%.
+Based in Charleston, City Holding (CHCO) is in the Finance sector, and so far this year, shares have seen a price change of 4.49%.
+The bank holding company for City National Bank of West Virginia is paying out a dividend of $0.6 per share at the moment, with a dividend yield of 2.81% compared to the Banks - Southeast industry's yield of 2.22% and the S&P 500's yield of 1.65%.

-Looking at dividend growth, the company's current annualized dividend of $2.12 is up 11% from last year.
-In the past five-year period, City Holding has increased its dividend 5 times on a year-over-year basis for an average annual increase of 4.65%.
+Looking at dividend growth, the company's current annualized dividend of $2.40 is up 3.4% from last year.
+Over the last 5 years, City Holding has increased its dividend 5 times on a year-over-year basis for an average annual increase of 6.88%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Right now, City Holding's payout ratio is 41%, which means it paid out 41% of its trailing 12-month EPS as dividend.
+Right now, City Holding's payout ratio is 40%, which means it paid out 40% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for CHCO for this fiscal year.
-The Zacks Consensus Estimate for 2019 is $5.33 per share, representing a year-over-year earnings growth rate of 3.29%.
+CHCO is expecting earnings to expand this fiscal year as well.
+The Zacks Consensus Estimate for 2022 is $6.42 per share, which represents a year-over-year growth rate of 13.43%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report